jabbott7335/ce-pe-bootcamp/docs/k8s/pod-config.md

 ---
-Title: Kubernetes Lab 2 - Pod Configuration
+Title: Lab K8s 5 - Pod Configuration
 hide:
     - toc
 ---

-# Kubernetes Lab 2 - Pod Configuration
+# Lab K8s 5 - Pod Configuration

-## Problem
+## The Problem

 - Create a pod definition named `yoda-service-pod.yml`, and then create a pod in the cluster using this definition to make sure it works.